Walking Through Your Child’s Chronic Illness with Hope

 We were sent on to another surgeon at Children’s Hospital only to have it confirmed that surgery was indeed a necessity—and soon.
 What was supposed to be an easy procedure with a 98-percent success rate turned into an eleven-year nightmare filled with complications, incredibly debilitating chronic pain, and more surgeries.
 Unfortunately, that was only the physical toll.
 Emotionally, there have been years of depression, incredible grief due to school absences, loss of friends—and ultimately a lost childhood.
 While other kids were having fun and enjoying school activities and get-togethers, Anna was confined to her bed and couch.
 Inevitably, every time plans were made for day-to-day stuff including holidays, they were interrupted with excruciating pain and trips to the hospital for more surgeries and months of recovery.

 Trying to get her well became a part-time job.
-We did everything: trips to specialists in different parts of the country for second opinions, more surgeries (seven in all) and hours of research, but nothing brought the healing we were desperately hoping and praying for.
+We did everything: trips to specialists in different parts of the country for second opinions, more surgeries (seven in all) and hours of research, but nothing brought the desperately hoped-and-prayed-for healing.
 Instead, it was one disappointment after another.
-I experienced an exhaustion level I had never encountered before and constant, excruciating, emotional pain as a mom watching a child continually go downhill despite all of our best efforts to help her find health again.
+I experienced an exhaustion level I had never before encountered and constant, excruciating, emotional pain as a mom watching a child continually go downhill despite all of our best efforts to help her find health again.

 Every Look Broke Me

 To say those years were taxing is an understatement.
 Most everything in our life was put on hold as our world became smaller and smaller, evolving around a medical condition that not only left surgeons scratching their heads, but also began to overtake our lives.
-There were days, as Anna’s caregiver and advocate, that I didn’t think I could get out of bed and face one more day looking into the face of my suffering child.
+There were days, as Anna’s caregiver and advocate, that I didn’t think I could get out of bed to endure one more day looking into the face of my suffering child.
 On most days I had to will myself to do it.
 Every look broke me to the core.
-It was a deep pain that consumed me after a while and taxed me at times to the point of despair.
+It was a deep pain that at times consumed me and taxed me to the point of despair.
 It was only as I learned to keep my eyes on God and His bigger plan that I found relief.

 In his book, When Your Children Hurt, Dr. Charles Stanley said, “We can get up each morning and go on because we know that no matter how great the pain seems, He has a greater plan in mind for our sorrow.
 He promises to bring good out of even the worst circumstance.
 We must be willing to accept not only God’s healing and restoration, but also His sovereignty, because many times, healing may not take place on a physical level.”